tenbergen/neocal/README.md

 ## Location Setup & Customization
-Edit variables in `neocal.py` with your favorite text editor for configuration options regarding pixel orientation, your location for datetime/nightime pixel colors, etc.
+Edit variables in `neocal.py` with your favorite text editor for configuration options regarding pixel orientation, your location for datetime/nighttime pixel colors, etc.
 Follow instructions in the code comments.

 ### Control the service
 To start/stop/restart the service after customization, simply run:
 ```
-sudo systemctl [start|stop|restart] sysup.service
+sudo systemctl [start|stop|restart] neocal.service
 ```

 ## Known issues
 Lights won't go out if you stop the service or the service fails.

 ## Contribute
 Share the love and improve this thing.
 I'm sure there's plenty ways to make it better.
-My main concern is making somehting easy to use and versatile.
+My main concern is making something easy to use and versatile.